-- Binarizing the image.
-The program uses a predefined threshold to binarize the video image.
-Binary images contain only the important information, and often can be processed very rapidly. - (2) Selecting the quadrilateral regions.
-These regions become candidates for the square marker. - (3) Searching and recording the four corners of the quadrilateral region found in step 2.
+- (1) Image binarization.
+The program uses an adaptive threshold to binarize the video image.
+Binary images contain only the important information, and can be processed very rapidly. - (2) Selecting the quadrilateral regions.
+These regions become candidates for the square marker. - (3) Searching and recording the four corners of the quadrilateral region found in step (2).